background

 Times Interest Earned Ratio Formula (TIE)

-The formula for calculating the times interest earned (TIE) ratio is as follows.
+The formula for calculating the times interest earned ratio (TIE) is EBIT divided by interest expense.

 Times Interest Earned Ratio (TIE) = EBIT ÷ Interest Expense